-From Tanah Abang: Go to Platform 3/5 and take the Yellow Line heading to Manggarai, and from there go to Platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Juanda Station and take a 21-minute walk to the south.
+From Tanah Abang go to platform 3 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 21-minute walk to the south.

-From Sudirman: Go to Platform 2 and take the Yellow Line heading to Manggarai.
-From there, go to Platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Juanda Station.
-Walk for 21 minutes to the south.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 21-minute walk to the south.